jafudi/flexpair-hugo-site/flexpair.com/content/english/about.md

   enable: false
   subtitle: "OUR MISSION"
   title: "Main Vision And Mission Of Our Company"
-  description: "We were freelance designers and developers, constantly finding ourselve deep vague feedback. leaving a notes from the sticky note piece ."
+  description: "We were freelance designers and developers, constantly finding ourselves deep vague feedback. leaving a notes from the sticky note piece ."

   image: "images/about/osterglocken.jpeg"